openvinotoolkit/open_model_zoo/tools/downloader/README.md

 ./converter.py --all --mo my/openvino/path/model_optimizer/mo.py
 ```

-Or add Model Optimizer to `PYTHONPATH`:
+Or add Model Optimizer to `PYTHONPATH`.
+The path should point to a location of `mo` package.
 ```sh
 export PYTHONPATH=my/openvino/path/model_optimizer/:$PYTHONPATH
 ```